-I am senior lecturer (Privatdozent) and postdoc staff member in Computational Linguistics (CL) at the Institute of Computational Linguistics and computing scientist (wissenschaftlicher Informatiker) and senior lecturer at the English Department of the University of Zurich (Gerold Schneider's homepage at the English Department).
+I am senior lecturer (Privatdozent) and postdoc staff member in Computational Linguistics (CL) at the Department of Computational Linguistics and computing scientist (wissenschaftlicher Informatiker) and senior lecturer at the English Department of the University of Zurich (Gerold Schneider's homepage at the English Department).

 My research interests include corpus linguistics, syntax, robust parsing, cognitive linguistics, digital humanities, formal grammar, semantic mining, automated media content analysis.

 I am involved in research on automated media content analysis, and on Text Mining for biomedical research.
 I am also doing research on Digital Humanities, learner language, variationist linguistics (genre, regions, contrastive, typology), and statistical methods.

 In the winter term 2017/18 I have worked as Substituting Professor for German Linguistics at TU Dortmund University.